 Welcome to Reach South Academy Trust.
 We are a family of schools that work in collaboration for the benefit of all of our pupils and students.
 We strongly believe that our charitable objectives, to advance education in the UK, are best realised through collaboration, not only within the Trust but also beyond the Trust, where it brings educational benefit to children and young people.

 We are developing Reach South on a clear set of values, curriculum principles and organisational behaviours.
 At the heart of those values is a belief in our young people and a determination to support them to develop the knowledge, skills and attitudes to become the successful citizens for today and all of their tomorrows.
+Our vision is to enable individual academies to flourish whilst also ensuring a strong ethos of support and collaboration across our schools.
 No child’s aspirations should be limited by the expectations of others.

 Aspiration beyond expectation

 Inclusivity.
 Reach South is for all children.
 We recognise that some children will face greater barriers to their learning and development than others.
 This may be due to any number of challenges, including cultural, social, domestic, physical or cognitive.
 We are committed to helping all children, particularly the most vulnerable, to overcome these so that they can grow and thrive to be well rounded, healthy, educated citizens.

 Promoting social mobility.
 This is a fundamental driver for Reach South.
 Although we recognise that each school’s context and history informs our approach, this is never an excuse for accepting mediocrity or poor performance.
 An inclusive approach requires an explicit commitment to improving social mobility for all children.
 To do this, we insist on: